Ben's Engineering Blog

 Ezno treats function uniquely with a pointer to a function instead of just a "shape" (the same way constant terms and object references work).

 We have seen some calculations on operators being calculated at compile time, but the idea carries over to many internal functions.
 This means it has a direct binding to the function.
-From this it can definitively known that this function is Math.sqrt allowing the following to work:
+From this, it can be definitively known that this function is Math.sqrt allowing the following to work:

 let x: 2 = Math.floor(Math.sqrt(5));